Camden East: History

 In 1800, one of the first settlers was Albert Williams, the son of a United Empire Loyalist family.
 The first sawmill was built in 1818 on the Napanee River by Abel Scott at a site upstream of the present town.
 He sold the rights to the mill to Samuel Clark who moved it to the location we now know as Camden East, and added a wool mill and a grist mill.
 The community was then called Clark's Mills.
 In 1832, the post office was built.
-The name changed to Camden East, after the township which was organized in 1787 and named in honor of Charles Pratt, Earl of Camden, and Lord Chancellor of Great Britain in the late 18th century.
+The name changed to Camden East, after the township which was organized in 1787 and named in honour of Charles Pratt, Earl of Camden, and Lord Chancellor of Great Britain in the late 18th century.
 At its height, the town contained four hotels and several stores, mills, a carriage factory, a cheese factory, carpenters, cabinet-makers, saddlers, tanners, shoemakers, tailors, bakers, tinsmiths and a fanning-mill maker.
 However, since the mills closed in the 1950s, the population of the town has decreased significantly.

 While Samuel Clark's mills no longer exist, his house still stands, built in the rare stacked plank construction style.
 The date of construction is unknown but as it was the miller's house it is likely contemporary with the original mills of the 1820s.
 The house also contains three examples of the Rumford fireplace.
 Other historic buildings include: